-In addition to helping you answer these questions, the Cancer Resource Services unit also can arrange for and coordinate access to a full range of comprehensive cancer treatment services provided by UHC's network of cancer "centers of excellence."
+In addition to helping you answer these questions, Cancer Resource Services also can arrange for and coordinate access to a full range of comprehensive cancer treatment services through "centers of excellence."
 Centers of excellence cancer centers provide:

-Comprehensive, highly specialized teams of experts with extensive experience in cancer diagnosis and treatment, including rare cancers;

-- Second-opinion services if you are unsure about your diagnosis or what treatment is right for you; - Experience in performing a large number of cancer surgeries and other complex procedures; and - Access to new experimental treatments that may be an option for some patients.
+- Comprehensive, highly specialized teams of experts with extensive experience in cancer diagnosis and treatment, including rare cancers; - Second-opinion services if you are unsure about your diagnosis or what treatment is right for you; - Experience in performing a large number of cancer surgeries and other complex procedures; and - Access to new experimental treatments that may be an option for some patients.